puddingKing/LakeJS/README.md

 # tools
-the session is about a tool for packing useful code.
+the repository is about a tool for packing useful code.